 - We have reached out to Black romance writers with a welcome and open-ended invitation for more story submissions.
 Authors can submit unagented manuscripts for Harlequin’s romance lines through Harlequin.Submittable.com anytime.

-- We created a Black Stories Matter page on Harlequin.com to help readers discover romance stories by Black authors that are published by Harlequin.
+- We created a page on Harlequin.com to help readers discover romance stories by Black authors that are published by Harlequin.

-As always, we welcome submissions from all authors to all our romance lines at any time via Harlequin.Submittable.com.
+As always, we welcome submissions from all authors at any time via Harlequin.Submittable.com.